MohamedAboElM3aTy/wed_plan_project/README.md

 2-	Hive integration to store the data locally and cached it to make the process of favorites and cart is smoother to the user.
 3-	Bloc & cubit as state management.
 4-	Implement Search Feature to search for vendors.
-5-	Used Nav Bar to allow the user to navigate between icons.
+5-	Used Navigation Bar to allow the user to navigate between Screens.
 6-	Used Animation to make the UI looks more beauty.
 7-	Possibility of mark the vendor as favorite or not or adding or remove from cart before checkout.
 8-

 ## ScreenShots 📸